 Are Scaffolds Safe?

 While many people have received training to use scaffolds, the Bureau of Labor Statistics (BLS) reported that 72 percent of workers still experienced injuries from using scaffolds.
-Most of the reported injuries happened due to the scaffold’s planking losing support, workers falling off or people below getting hit with falling debris.
+Most of the reported injuries from scaffold accidents happened due to the scaffold’s planking losing support, workers falling off or people below getting hit with falling debris.

 What Happens if Offshore Companies Do Not Follow OSHA’s Scaffolding Requirements?